Our Young Eagle Program Coordinator is Dennis Glaeser. You can contact Dennis at 248-953-0374 or by Email

 If you are between 8 and 17 years old, the EAA Young Eagles programs wants to offer you the chance of a lifetime.
 Turn your dreams into reality on a free Young Eagles flight and become one of over 1 Million Young Eagles!

-Watch this page for more information on Adult Eagles flights, coming in 2012.
+Watch this page for more information on Adult Eagles flights.

 What will the flight be like?

 The biggest question on your mind might be about the actual flight.
 So what should you expect?

 First of all, your pilot will explain what will happen during the flight.
 This might include talking about the airplane; reviewing an aeronautical chart (or map); identifying reference points during the flight; completing a careful "walk around" preflight inspection of the airplane and identifying the parts that control the airplane.

 Once you are ready to go flying, your pilot will help you buckle your seat belt and describe the interior of the airplane, including the instrument panel.
 Pretty soon, it will be time to go flying!

 Once in the air, you’ll see the earth and sky in a new and exciting way.
 You’ll experience the wonderful freedom of flight that many people only dream about.
 If you are like most Young Eagles, you’ll remember this experience for the rest of your life.

 Most Young Eagle flights last between 15 and 20 minutes.
 Once back on the ground, there will be additional time for you to ask questions about the flight.
 Ask away!
 Your pilot will be happy to tell you more about flying and their particular airplane.
 And don’t forget, you’ll also receive an official Young Eagles certificate, which is signed, by your personal pilot and our Chairman Harrison Ford.

 We look forward to adding your name to the ever-growing list of EAA Young Eagles!